luc343/CustomButton/README.md

-# CustomButton for Excel VBA UserForms
+# CustomButton for VBA UserForms

 A lightweight Microsoft Excel Add-in designed to modernize the legacy **VBA UserForm** interface. `CustomButton` replicates the clean, minimalist aesthetic of Windows 10 & 11, replacing the dated look of standard Userform CommandButtons with a contemporary design.